markrickert/rubymotion-templates/Readme.md

 # RubyMotion Templates
-A set of template filders for RubyMotion 2.0+
+A set of template folders for [RubyMotion](http://www.rubymotion.com) 2.0+

+Rubymotion 2.0 introduced the concept of "templates" to create pre-configured development startingpoints.
+This repository is meant to be a place for people to share their custom templates in hopes that others will be able to get up and running quicker with RubyMotion development.

 ## How To use